kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- Heinrich approached Cass for his daily supply.
 Grizzled older mercenary.
 Cass gave him some booze.
 Heinrich is an alcoholic.
 Threatened to rat Cass out, but Cass was unphased.
 Gave him 2 oz.
 	- I asked why Sarannis gave the kids an extra portion, he said he was recently orphaned and felt bad for them.
 I said they were the least capable and that he ought to put the resources towards helping them escape.
 	- Valindra took stock of the guards.
 	- Girl chat without Elaine -- Cheria said she left her grandson behind, worrying about his safety.
 I told her she didn't need to mediate.
 Cheria said she is a magical healer, divine.
-I asked why
+I asked why they were nice to me, they said just cuz, I told them I would repay them.
+Cheria asked if any of the boys had caught my eye, I was confused, said I hadn't really been around men before.
+She teased me a bit.
+Valindra said she also hadn't.
+	- Mr. Portshire's big for his people